MicrosoftDocs/azure-docs/articles/active-directory/develop/refresh-tokens.md

 * Session age-out: If `MaxAgeSessionMultiFactor` or `MaxAgeSessionSingleFactor` have been set to something other than their default (Until-revoked), then reauthentication will be required after the time set in the MaxAgeSession* elapses.
 This is used to force users to reauthenticate with a first or second factor periodically.
 * Examples:
   * The tenant has a MaxInactiveTime of five days, and the user went on vacation for a week.
 As such, Azure AD hasn't seen a new token request from the user in seven days.
 The next time the user requests a new token, they'll find their Refresh Token has been revoked, and they must enter their credentials again.
   * A sensitive application has a `MaxAgeSessionMultiFactor` of one day.
-A user will be required to go through MFA once more through an interactive prompt if they sign-in again after a period of one day.
+A user will be required to go through MFA once more through an interactive prompt if they sign in again after a period of one day.
 For example, if a user logs in on Monday, and on Tuesday after 25 hours have elapsed.

 Not all refresh tokens follow the rules set in the token lifetime policy.
 Specifically, refresh tokens used in [single page apps](reference-third-party-cookies-spas.md) are always limited to 24 hours of activity, as if they have a `MaxAgeSessionSingleFactor` policy of 24 hours applied to them.
 ### Revocation